massimocaprinali/cloud-foundry-public/liberty-dynatrace.md

 1. Set up a Dynatrace collector.
   * See the [Dynatrace community website ![External link icon](../../../icons/launch-glyph.svg "External link icon")](https://community.dynatrace.com/community/display/EVAL/Step+3+-+Connect+Agent+to+Dynatrace) for instructions on downloading and setting up the Dynatrace collector.
-  * Ensure that the collector is set up in a location that is accessible to the Dynatrace agent running with your app in {{site.data.keyword.Bluemix_notm}}.
+  * Ensure that the collector is set up in a location that is accessible to the Dynatrace agent running with your app in {{site.data.keyword.cloud_notm}}.
 2. Create a user-provided service that points to the running Dynatrace collector.

   **Note:** The name of the user-provided service must contain the string **dynatrace**.
 Case is ignored.
 For example, use the command that follows, where **my-dynatrace-collector** contains **dynatrace**: